Combat Robot Electric Lifter Weapon Design - Ask Aaron

 Insect Servo Lifters

-Important Don't allow impact load the lift arm or wedge transfer to the servo!
+Important: Don't allow impact load on the lift arm or wedge to transfer to the servo!

 Strong end stops and a 'servo saver' on the servo output shaft are mandatory.